-Tomato sauce is always classic on a burger, but for this delicious dinner we’ve combined two of our other faves; smokey aioli and caramelised onion.
-With melted Cheddar cheese of course – this is a burger after all!
+Tomato sauce is always classic on a burger, but for this delicious dinner, we’ve combined two of our other faves; creamy pesto dressing and caramelised onion.
+Plus melted Cheddar cheese, of course – this is a burger after all!

 / serving 4 people